dev-pods/ai-in-actions/.github/steps/2-step.md

    > 🪧 **Note:** The **`max-tokens`** parameter is used to control the maximum length of the response.
 Low values could mean the response is cut off halway.

-1. Now we'll use the `ai-inference` `response` output to post a comment back to the issue to provide immediate feedback:
+1. Now let's add a step that will post the issue comment using the `ai-inference` `response` output:

    ```yaml
    - name: Comment results on the issue